HeronMkII/.github/profile/README.md

 <img style="height: 250px; max-height: 20vh" src="https://raw.githubusercontent.com/HeronMkII/.github/main/assets/HERONMkII-patch-2022.png"/>
 </div>

 Hey there!
-This is the original repo for HERON Mk II, the first fully-assembled CubeSat by Space Systems.
+This is the original organization for HERON Mk II, the first fully-assembled CubeSat by Space Systems.
 We've decommissioned this organization, and transferred all of the repos to [the unified `utat-ss` org](https://github.com/utat-ss).
 You'll find the code there, as well as what we're working on now.
 See you there!